 For a full list of trips organised by the Club click here.

-The next excursion will be a trip to Lakes Entrance and Phillip Island from 16-20 March 2020.
+The most recent trip was to Lakes Entrance and Phillip Island in March 2020.
 For details of the trip, please click here.

 Here is some information about past trips away.